rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 leads to **approval fatigue**: repeatedly approving actions causes us to pay less attention to what we're actually approving.

-It also kills productivity -- constant interruptions prevent agents from running in the background.
+It also kills productivity: Constant interruptions prevent agents from running in the background.

 There is also the issue of over-permissive allowing: At one point while trying